Jean Y. Gaffin

 The old man’s face turned red, and the pastor left the hospital thinking that he had really upset the patient.
 A short while later, the wife called to say her husband had died.
 “He wanted me to tell you,” she said, “that he had returned home to the Lord.”
 It was a wonderful ending.
 But think of all those years of fellowship the man lost because he blamed God!

 Concentrating on God’s perceived injustice will only compound our sorrow and deal a body blow to our sanctification.
 We will be fruitless.
-If we find ourselves blaming God or others for the loss, we should meditate on Christ’s example, as Paul tells us in 1 Peter 2:21–24.
+If we find ourselves blaming God or others for the loss, we should meditate on Christ’s example, as Peter tells us in 1 Peter 2:21–24.

 By giving a home to negative emotions, we may let grief actually ruin our health and well-being.